fjglira/istio-operator/tests/integration/README.md

 # Maistra Istio Operator Integration Test

 This integration test suite is similar to the upstream Istio integration tests.
-The scripts `lib.sh`, `kind_provisioner.sh` and `istio-integ-suite-kind.sh` are copied from `github.com/maistra/istio` repo.
+The scripts `lib.sh`, `kind_provisioner.sh` and `istio-run-integ-suite-kind.sh` are copied from `github.com/maistra/istio` repo.

 ## Pre-requisites